-The Complete History of Beyoncé at the Grammys
+Grammys 2021: The Complete History of Beyoncé at the Grammys

 … before making a quick costume change and joining Tina.
 Slay, queens.

-2010 was Beyoncé’s biggest year yet as she was nominated for 10 Grammys.
+The year 2010 was Beyoncé’s biggest yet as she was nominated for 10 Grammys.
 She rocked her curves in this perfectly tailored gown …

-… She walked away with a jaw-dropping six trophies
+… walked away with a jaw-dropping six trophies ...

-… and gave a breath-taking, high-energy performance of “If I Were a Boy.”
-Presenting, Exhibit A:
+… and gave a breathtaking, high-energy performance of “If I Were a Boy.”

 In 2011, Beyoncé skipped the red carpet, but was snapped wearing a blazer and hot pants during the show.